charlyisidore/scp/README.md

     G                  scpnrg1, ..., scpnrg5
     H                  scpnrh1, ..., scpnrh5

-10 of these data files are unicost problems from the paper [5].
+10 of these data files are unicost problems from the paper [6].

 The files scpcyc06, ..., scpcyc11 correspond to the CYC set of problems (number of edges required to hit every 4-cycle in a hypercube).
 The files scpclr10, ..., scpclr13 correspond to the CLR set of problems (number of 4-tuples forming the smallest non-bi-chromatic hypergraph).
 These files have been contributed by A. Wool

-The format of all of these 80 data files is: number of rows (m), number of columns (n) the cost of each column c(j),j=1,...,n for each row i (i=1,...,m): the number of columns which cover row i followed by a list of the columns which cover row i
+The format of all of these 80 data files is:

+- number of rows (m), number of columns (n)
+- the cost of each column c(j), j=1,...,n
+- for each row i (i=1,...,m): the number of columns which cover row i followed by a list of the columns which cover row i

-For the files associated with the European Journal of Operational Research paper by Beasley [4]:
+For the files associated with the European Journal of Operational Research paper by Beasley [5] :

 1. the value of the optimal solution for each of these data files is given in the paper
 2. the largest file is scpd5 of size 420Kb (approximately)
 3. the entire set of files is of size 5800Kb (approximately)

-For the files associated with the Naval Research Logistics paper [5]:
+For the files associated with the Naval Research Logistics paper [6] :

 1. heuristic solution values for each of these data files are given in the paper
 2. the largest file is scpnrh5 of size 2600Kb (approximately)